ogauthe/TensorKit.jl/docs/src/man/sectors.md

 The gain in efficiency (both in memory occupation and computation time) obtained from using (technically: equivariant) tensor maps is that, by Schur's lemma, they are block diagonal in the basis of coupled sectors.
-To exploit this block diagonal form, it is however essential that we know the basis transform from the individual (uncoupled) sectors appearing in the tensor product form of the domain and codomain, to the totally coupled sectors that label the different blocks.
+To exploit this block diagonal form, it is however essential that we know the basis transformation from the individual (uncoupled) sectors appearing in the tensor product form of the domain and codomain, to the totally coupled sectors that label the different blocks.
 We refer to the latter as block sectors.
 The transformation from the uncoupled sectors in the domain (or codomain) of the tensor map to the block sector is encoded in a fusion tree (or splitting tree).
 Essentially, it is a sequential application of pairwise fusion as described by the group's [Clebsch–Gordan (CG) coefficients](https://en.wikipedia.org/wiki/Clebsch–Gordan_coefficients).